alcaeus/mongo-php-adapter/README.md

 # Known issues

+## Return values and exceptions

+Some methods may not throw exceptions with the same exception messages as their counterparts in `ext-mongo`.
+Do not rely on exception messages being the same.

+Methods that return a result array containing a `connectionId` field will always return `0` as connection ID.

 ## Mongo

  - The Mongo class is deprecated and was not implemented in this library.
 If you